2017 ANNUAL FINANCIAL RESULTS

 Stripping operations in the Baken central channel will continue until the economically viable gravel in the main channel has been exhausted, which is expected to be towards the end of the 2018 financial year.

-South African production for the 2017 financial year is expected to be in the order of 41 000 carats, compared to 2016 actual production of 48 435 carats.
+Production from the wholly owned South African operations for the 2018 financial year is expected to be in the order of 37 000 carats, compared to 2017 actual production of 36 532 carats.

 West Coast Resources operations

-Ongoing drilling and prospecting will continue to target high priority areas that may identify additional resources for mining.
+Prospecting will continue to target high-priority areas that may identify additional resources for mining.

-The Board has resolved not to declare an interim dividend.
+The Board has resolved not to declare a final dividend.